 Contractors face financial risks on every corner, and unquestioning contractors can quickly find that their pockets have been picked, and their hard work and efforts have been turned to nothing by unscrupulous people.
-Contractors need to be wise to these tricks and have systems in place to protect themselves.
+Contractors need to be wise to these tricks and have systems in place to protect themselves from construction theft.

 So who are these potential pickpockets?

 Employees can steal from us in many different ways:

 - They steal time – arrive late, have extended lunch breaks, leave early, and even call in sick when they aren’t.
 If everyone on your project starts work 5 minutes late, take an extra 5 minutes on each side of their rest breaks and leave 5 minutes early you could be paying 30 minutes or more per person every day.
 It can add up quickly!